 Internship positions last one year and begin and end in June.
 We will be accepting new applicants starting July 2023 for the Internship year beginning June 2024.
 All interested applicants should submit their Curriculum Vitae and Letter of Intent to include your career goals to firstname.lastname@example.org.

-Externships are available to students in their third and fourth year of veterinary school interested in pursuing a career in equine medicine.
+Externships are available to veterinary students in their third and fourth year of school interested in pursuing a career in equine medicine.
 It is intended to broaden the experience base of future veterinarians, as well as offer those interested in applying for internships the opportunity to introduce themselves to us and experience our internship program first hand.
-The program offers students the opportunity to observe a wide variety of cases, exposure to various procedures, and the chance to work with our staff.
+The program offers the opportunity to observe a wide variety of cases, exposes you to various procedures, and provides you a chance to work with our staff.

 Externs are expected to help with morning treatments, occasional treatments at night, appointments, holding horses, prepping for surgery, cleaning, and helping with emergencies (day or night).
 Externs are not limited to 40-hour work weeks and are expected to be a part of the weekend routine unless prior arrangements have been agreed upon.
 Externships are non-monetary and are offered in two-week rotations.
 The rotation schedule allows for one extern at a time to live on site (free of charge) for the duration of the rotation and lunches are provided Monday through Friday.